ElFalch/lund-farm/README.md

 ## Manual Testing

-Manual testing was carried out to ensure all links worked as intended, aswell as the contact form and 404 page.
+Manual testing was carried out to ensure all links, forms and 404 error pages worked as intended.
 Device mode in [Chrome DevTools](https://developer.chrome.com/docs/devtools) was used to ensure that the design was responsive and that features were fully functional across all device sizes.

 # Deployment